 Let’s face it.
-These are busy times for most everyone; especially us turkey hunters.
-Try these strategies to maximize your time and effort – and you might even put your tag on a gobbler opening day.
+These are busy times for most everyone, including us turkey hunters.
+Try these strategies to maximize your time and effort.
+They might even help you put your tag on an opening-day gobbler.

-Fly-down time involves an early rising, the drive to your spot, the setup within calling distance of a roost, the tree-calling phase plus the fly-down.
-Time it right, in a nearby location, and we’re talking maybe an hour or two hunt max.
+Fly-down time involves an early rising, the drive to your spot, the setup within calling distance of a roost, the tree-calling phase, and finally, the fly-down.
+Time it right, in a nearby location, and we’re talking maybe an hour or two hunt, max.
 Scout right during the pre-season, and you can try this tactic opening day.

 You do need to be stealthy about it.
 You don’t want to pressure turkeys as you observe them and try to gain that edge.
-Unpressured birds often have a comfortable niche they prefer to land in on fly-down.
+Unpressured birds often have a comfort zone where they prefer to land after flying down.
 It’s your job to find it.
 You waterfowlers know what I’m talking about.
 It’s like finding the so-called X to set your spread in the pre-dawn hours.
 It’s the place those birds want to be.

 Work Commute Hunts

-Depending on your work situation, rural or urban, you may be able to leave for the office a bit early, and tag a turkey on the way in.
+Depending on your work situation, you may be able to leave for the office a bit early and tag a turkey on the way in.
 Maybe try it on the opener?

 Tell me you haven’t seen strutting gobblers on your way to work in the past.
 Tell me you haven’t thought about getting on those birds.
-The reason you haven’t is likely that you were on your way to work.
-Well, one of these spring days you might have to work a half-day, or arrive later than usual.
-Assuming you don't kill one on the opener.
+The reason you haven’t is likely because you were on your way to work.
+One of these spring days you might just have to work a half-day, or arrive later than usual.

 Get on the commute birds.
 Make it happen.

-Didn't kill a bird that morning at fly-down time?
+Didn't kill your opening-day bird at fly-down time?
 Go back that afternoon.

 Maybe the birds got together and drifted off after daybreak.
 They’ll come back; you should too.
-Get in there opening day afternoon, and sit as early as necessary to flash hunt the time they move from fields to the roost.
+Get in there opening day afternoon, and sit as early as necessary to be hidden and waiting when they move from fields to the roost.

 Every second counts.
 There’s no room for error.

 Tip No. 3: The stage is set for an afternoon hunt where legal.
 Get in there, and stay until the bell sounds.
-While all of your buddies are rising early, and growing more tired by the day, you might be able to figure out a situation that involves a seat and/or comfortable cushion.
-Maybe you can just arrive, sit, and watch the drama unfold in front of you before you pull the trigger.
+And do this as long as you carry a tag.
+While all of your buddies are rising early, and growing more tired by the day, you might be able to figure out an unpressured situation that involves a seat and/or comfortable cushion.
+Maybe you can just arrive, sit, call and watch the drama unfold in front of you before you pull the trigger.
 Good stuff, right?

 Steve Hickoff is Realtree.com's editorial director and turkey hunting editor.
 He’s been beaten by more birds than he can remember.
 Still he kills enough to eat well, and fool with beards, spurs and fans until the next season.
 Pennsylvania born and raised, Maine is his home base now.
 A full-time outdoor communicator with a couple university writing degrees, he chases spring gobblers and fall flocks around the country.